forderud/ReversePassword/README.md

 * `CredUITester.exe` can also be used for testing the credential provider:
 ![CredUIPrompt](CredUIPrompt.png)

 Password entering can be avoided altogether if NoPasswordAuthPkg is also installed.
-This can be done by running `Install_NoPasswordAuthPkg.bat` as administrator and restarting afterwards.
+This can be done by running `Install_NoPasswordAuthPkg.ps1` as administrator and restarting afterwards.

 #### Uninstallation steps
 * Right click on `UNREGISTER_ReversePassword.bat` and select "Run as administrator".